-The Grande Dame Villa is located amidst of a beautiful ancient botanical garden area of the Italian era called “Fytorio Rodou”, accessed by a serene side road from the main artery from Rhodes city to Kalithea and Faliraki.
+The Grande Dame Villa is located amidst a beautiful ancient botanical garden area of the Italian era called “Fytorio Rodou”, accessed by a serene side road from the main artery from Rhodes city to Kalithea and Faliraki.
 Engulfed in utter tranquility, among fields and olive groves, the villa is nevertheless conveniently close to the city, as well as Koskinou village and the scenic Kallithea.

-The villa rises on a peaceful property full of Mediterranean trees, flowers and spices, while its garden is adorned with sandstones, jars, stone pathways and several trees, such as pine trees, olive trees, pomegranate and peach trees.
+The villa rises on a peaceful property full of Mediterranean trees, flowers, and spices, while its garden is adorned with sandstones, jars, stone pathways and several trees, such as pine trees, olive trees, pomegranate and peach trees.

-With view to the blue waters of the Aegean, the green hill of Kallithea is home to a lovely settlement of modern residencies and holiday homes.
+With a view to the blue waters of the Aegean, the green hill of Kallithea is home to a lovely settlement of modern residencies and holiday homes.

 You can reach the nearest beach in just 2 km.
-Several restaurants, bars and supermarkets are within 1.5 km from the property.
+Several restaurants, bars, and supermarkets are within 1.5 km from the property.
 The Medieval Town of Rhodes and its port are 6 km away.
 Kallithea Springs are within 3.5 km.
 Rhodes International Airport is at a distance of 18.5 km.

 The villa offers a preferred location to: